zqubit/334f21/FinalProject_MachineProblem1/README.md

 The easiest way to experiment the attacks is to run one honest node (longest-chain node) and one adversarial node on your local machine.
 The network delay would be very small, though.
 So you can imagine this is simulating the attack under zero delay (e.g., this setting is analyzed in lecture 6).

-You can simulate different fractions of adversarial hash power $\beta$ by changing the parameter *lambda* in miner's API.
+You can simulate different fractions of adversarial hash power *beta* by changing the parameter *lambda* in miner's API.

 For simplicity, you can also change the honest node implementation such that they break ties in the favor of adversarial blocks.